usmaanalii/javascript/JavaScript30/analysis.md

 ### event.propertyName

-When listening for `transitionend`, the event might return multiple results.
-Utilizing `propertyName` you can respond to a transition of choice.
+When listening for `transitionend`, the event might return multiple elements that were affected.
+Utilizing `propertyName` you can respond to a element with more specificity.

 ``` javascript
 event.propertyName.includes('flex');